How to Hot-Rod Your Mainframe Applications and Save CPU

 That’s why our partner CPT Global—a worldwide IT consulting services firm specializing in capacity planning, performance tuning and testing—uses Compuware Strobe as its preferred mainframe application performance monitoring and analysis tool to help its customers save CPU.
 But why use Strobe over any other application performance analysis and monitoring solution?

-Join us December 15 for a webcast, “Using Compuware Strobe to Save CPU: 4 Real-life Cases from the Files of CPT Global,” where we’ll go through four real-life cases of how CPT Global has used Strobe to help its customers save CPU by identifying inefficiencies in:
+Learn what makes Strobe transcends other tools in “Using Compuware Strobe to Save CPU: 4 Real-life Cases from the Files of CPT Global.”
+During this webcast, we go through four real-life cases of how CPT Global has used Strobe to help its customers save CPU by identifying inefficiencies in:

 - COBOL code